 Here is a list of the courses I teach.
-Webpages for these are not yet available.
+Webpages are available only for JINS 362 and CHEM 320.

 NASC 401 The History of Science since 1700.
 A continuation of NASC 401, this course treats the development of modern science from Newton to the twentieth century, emphasizing the reception of Newtonian physics, the Chemical Revolution, the rise of the atomic theory, Darwin and evolution, Einstein and relativity, and Watson and Crick on DNA.
 This course has also been designated as writing-enhanced, fulfills the historical mode of inquiry in the LSP, and serves as a course in the general honors program with a grade of A or B.

 JINS 362: Extraterrestrial Life Does life or intelligence exist outside of the earth?
 This course will consist of readings and discussion of approaches to this question from historical, scientific, philosophical, and theological perspectives.
 Topics will include the emergence of the “Copernican principle,” the search for life on Mars, the study of the origin of life, and the search for extraterrestrial intelligence (SETI) program.

 NASC 501 Philosophy of Science.
 This course is a one semester introduction to issues in the philosophy of science.
 Whereas scientists study nature to see how it works, philosophers of science look at science to understand how it creates reliable knowledge about nature.
 Issues that philosophers of science consider include 1) how to demarcate science from non-science or pseudo-science, 2) the validity of verification and falsification as methodologies, 3) the nature of scientific change over time, 4) what constitutes explanation in science, and 5) the ontological status of theoretical entities and the laws of nature (e.g. whether atoms really exist or not).
 We also consider the issue of scientific literacy, and issues relating to creationism/evolution in education.